jgoodall/jgoodall.github.io/_posts/2012-10-26-keep-gh-pages-in-sync-with-master.md

 I wanted to add the source for a web site to the `master` branch of a [project](http://ornl-visual-analytics.github.com/stucco-data/), build static html from that, and keep those changes in sync with the `gh-pages` branch to automatically deploy to [github pages](http://pages.github.com/) on each commit.

 Here are the steps to set this up.
 This assumes you dont have a gh-pages branch already (if you do, [delete it](http://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-both-locally-and-in-github)).
 I was using the `deploy` directory in `master` branch as the source for the `gh-pages` branch, so modify that directory as needed.
-Here are the steps:
+Here are the steps (you should be in the root of your project when you start this sequence):

     $ git checkout -b gh-pages
     $ ls | grep -v deploy | xargs rm -rf
     $ git mv deploy/* .
     $ rmdir deploy
     $ git add .
+    $ git ls-files --deleted | while read FILE; do git rm "$FILE"; done
     $ git commit -a -m "Initial commit in pages branch"
     $ git push origin master gh-pages
     $ git checkout master